 A substantial portion of our operations is conducted through our subsidiaries and joint ventures.
-Over 78 percent and 81 percent of our revenues were generated by operations through our subsidiaries and joint ventures for the year ended December 29, 2002 and nine months ended September 28, 2003, respectively.
+Over 83 percent of our revenues were generated by operations through our subsidiaries and joint ventures for the year ended December 28, 2003.
 The cash flow and our consequent ability to service debt, including the debentures, may become dependent in part upon the earnings from the business conducted through subsidiaries and joint ventures and the distribution of those earnings, or upon loans or other payments of funds by those subsidiaries or joint ventures, to us.
 Except to the extent we may be a creditor with recognized claims against our subsidiaries or joint ventures, the claims of creditors of our subsidiaries or joint ventures will have priority with respect to the assets and earnings of the subsidiaries or joint ventures over the claims of our creditors, including holders of the debentures, even though subsidiary and joint venture obligations do not constitute our senior indebtedness.
-As of September 28, 2003, our subsidiaries had \$1,658 million of indebtedness and other liabilities, including trade payables and capital lease obligations.
+As of December 28, 2003, our subsidiaries had \$1,750 million of indebtedness and other liabilities, including trade payables and capital lease obligations.

 The ability of our subsidiaries and joint ventures to pay dividends to us could be restricted.
 We conduct a substantial portion of our operations through our subsidiaries and joint ventures.
-Although we currently have no revenues from AMD Saxony, revenues from FASL LLC were approximately 19 percent of our total revenues for the quarter ended September 28, 2003.
-Of approximately \$6.6 billion in total assets, approximately \$1.9 billion is held by AMD Saxony and approximately \$2.9 billion is held by FASL LLC.
-The Dresden Loan Agreements prohibit AMD Saxony from paying dividends to us, and FASL LLC cannot pay dividends to us without the consent of Fujitsu.
+Although we currently have no revenues from AMD Saxony, revenues from FASL LLC were approximately 20 percent of our total revenues for the six month period ended December 28, 2003.
+Of approximately \$7.1 billion in total assets as of December 28, 2003, approximately \$2.1 billion is held by AMD Saxony and approximately \$3.1 billion is held by FASL LLC.
+The Dresden Loan Agreements prohibit AMD Saxony from paying dividends to us.
+In addition, FASL LLC's operating agreement governs its ability to make distributions to us.
+Pursuant to the operating agreement, and subject to restrictions contained in third party loan agreements, FASL LLC must first distribute any cash balance to us and Fujitsu in an amount sufficient to cover each party's estimated tax liability, if any, related to FASL LLC's taxable income for each fiscal year.
+Any remaining cash balance after the tax liability distribution must be used by FASL LLC to fund its operations in accordance with its budget.
+If any cash remains, it must be used to repay FASL LLC's outstanding debt to us and Fujitsu.
+Any remaining cash after such distributions is distributed at the discretion of FASL LLC's Board of Managers, to us and Fujitsu, pro rata, based on each party's membership interest at the time of distribution, which currently is 60 percent and 40 percent.
 Subject to the restrictions contained in the indenture and our other debt agreements, future borrowings by our subsidiaries and joint ventures could contain restrictions or prohibitions on the payment of dividends to us.
-In addition, under applicable law, our subsidiaries and joint ventures could be limited in the amounts that they are permitted to pay us as dividends on their capital stock.
-As a result, we may not be able to receive funds from our subsidiaries and joint ventures.
+In addition, under applicable law, our subsidiaries and joint ventures.